Edo gov poll dispute: Anxiety as tribunal gives judgement today

 By Ikechukwu Nnochiri & Ozioruva Aliu

-Justice Wilfred Kpochi-led’s three-member tribunal communicated the judgement date to the parties in the early hours of yesterday.
+The Justice Wilfred Kpochi-led three-member tribunal communicated the judgement date to the parties in the early hours of yesterday.

 The panel had on March 3, reserved its verdict after all the parties adopted their final briefs of argument.